Pandyanda Belliappa

-Pandyanda I. Belliappa (or Pandianda I. Belliappa) was a Gandhian, a freedom fighter and politician from the erstwhile state of Coorg.
+Pandyanda I. Belliappa (or Pandianda I. Belliappa) was a Gandhian politician and freedom fighter from the state of Coorg.

 Freedom struggle

 Belliappa entered politics in 1921 as a member of the Coorg Planters' Association.
 He later joined the Congress Party and became one of its members.
 A staunch Gandhian, satyagrahi and freedom fighter he courted arrest during the freedom struggle.

 His wife Pandyanda Seethamma Belliappa was also a freedom fighter who courted arrest.
 He was also the editor of a periodical called the 'Kodagu'.
 At his invitation, Mahatma Gandhi, his secretary Thakkar, the President of the Dalit Sangha, a German journalist, Miss Jamnalal Bajaj and others came to Gonikoppal in Coorg.
+Punit.

 Coorg state

 In 1952, he separated from the Congress along with others and fought the Coorg state elections as independents while floating a new party called the Takkadi ('justice scales') party.
 The issue they fought against was the proposed merger of Coorg with Mysore.
 They lost the elections to the Congress, led by C M Poonacha, but won nine of the Assembly seats.
-The Takkadi party was a dominant political force and voice in Coorg with its anti-merger plank.
+The Thakkadi Party was a dominant political force and voice in Coorg with its anti-merger plank.